zwilder/zwilder.github.io/src/content/about.md

 I'm currently working on a roguelike, written in C++.
 I do all of my code in [VIM](http://www.vim.org/) on [Arch Linux](https://www.archlinux.org/).

-This website was created using [Hugo](/), the [XMin](/) theme, and some borrowed ideas from the internet.
+This website was created using [Hugo](gohugo.io), the [XMin](https://github.com/yihui/hugo-xmin/) theme, and some borrowed ideas from the internet.

 ## What is WSL?

-It's short for "weasel" - Most of my ideas began as inspiration gained from watching too many cartoons - this one was from Cow and Chicken.
+It's short for "weasel".
+Most of my ideas began as inspiration gained from watching too many cartoons, this one was from Cow and Chicken.
+I've used it as an abbreviation in my code for years now, prefacing classes and objects with it.
 Also, hilariously, it's the abbreviation for the World Surf League - which I am 100% not affiliated with, unless they want to hook me up with a t-shirt featuring a surfing mustelid or something.